awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorS3Origin.md

 CloudFront always caches responses to `GET` and `HEAD` requests\.
 You can also configure CloudFront to cache responses to `OPTIONS` requests\.
 CloudFront does not cache responses to requests that use the other methods\.

-If you use an Amazon S3 bucket as the origin for your distribution and if you use CloudFront origin access identities, `POST` requests aren't supported in some Amazon S3 Regions and `PUT` requests in those Regions require an additional header\.
-For more information, see [Using an OAI in Amazon S3 regions that support only signature version 4 authentication](private-content-restricting-access-to-s3.md#private-content-origin-access-identity-signature-version-4)\.

-If you want to use multi\-part uploads to add objects to an Amazon S3 bucket, you must add a CloudFront origin access identity to your distribution and grant the origin access identity the needed permissions\.
-For more information, see [Restricting access to Amazon S3 content by using an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.
+If you want to use multi\-part uploads to add objects to an Amazon S3 bucket, you must add a CloudFront origin access control \(OAC\) to your distribution and give the OAC the needed permissions\.
+For more information, see [Restricting access to an Amazon S3 origin](private-content-restricting-access-to-s3.md)\.

 **Important**
-If you configure CloudFront to accept and forward to Amazon S3 all of the HTTP methods that CloudFront supports, you must create a CloudFront origin access identity to restrict access to your Amazon S3 content and grant the origin access identity the required permissions\.
-For example, if you configure CloudFront to accept and forward these methods because you want to use `PUT`, you must configure Amazon S3 bucket policies or ACLs to handle `DELETE` requests appropriately so viewers can't delete resources that you don't want them to\.
-For more information, see [Restricting access to Amazon S3 content by using an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.
+If you configure CloudFront to accept and forward to Amazon S3 all of the HTTP methods that CloudFront supports, you must create a CloudFront origin access control \(OAC\) to restrict access to your Amazon S3 content and give the OAC the required permissions\.
+For example, if you configure CloudFront to accept and forward these methods because you want to use `PUT`, you must configure Amazon S3 bucket policies to handle `DELETE` requests appropriately so viewers can't delete resources that you don't want them to\.
+For more information, see [Restricting access to an Amazon S3 origin](private-content-restricting-access-to-s3.md)\.

-For information about the operations supported by Amazon S3, see the [ Amazon S3 documentation](http://aws.amazon.com/documentation/s3/)\.
+For information about the operations supported by Amazon S3, see the [ Amazon S3 documentation](https://docs.aws.amazon.com/s3/index.html)\.

 ### HTTP request headers that CloudFront removes or updates<a name="request-s3-removed-headers"></a>